 In the Middle Ages the construction often was faulty too.
 The foundation of the cathedral was badly made (some sources say that there were nearly no fundaments) and the whole structure was badly made.
 Soon the church had large cracks, it was close to the collapse.

 Expert architect – church builder Gautier de Vainfroy was invited to settle the problem and he did it with excellence.
 His contract was for 10 livres per year and there were some more benefits.

 He assessed the situation and decided – a new church should be built.
 Now it was built in pure Gothic style.
 He built the choir in 1253 – 1278 – and it stands up to this day.

-Citizens of Meaux certainly were used to the eternal construction works in the centre of town.
-Construction works of Meaux Cathedral lasted for centuries.
-Sometimes when the times were peaceful and there was financing, works advanced fast, but always something bad happened and works stopped soon.
+Citizens of Meaux certainly were used to the eternal construction works in the center of town.
+The construction works of Meaux Cathedral lasted for centuries.
+Sometimes when the times were peaceful and there was financing, work advanced fast, but always something bad happened and work stopped soon.

 Next architect after de Vainfroy was Pierre de Varinfroy.
 He built some of the present facades, sometimes reusing the earlier sculptures from the 13th century.

 While the construction of the cathedral was unlucky regarding many other things, the choice of chief architects has been a success.
 Many observers have noted that, in spite of long centuries and many experts involved, the cathedral represents a single, harmonious whole.